ryanheise/audio_service/audio_service/README.md

 The example project may be consulted for context.

+Note that the `audio` background mode permits an app to run in the background only for the purpose of playing audio.
+The OS may kill your process if it sits idly without playing audio, for example, by using a timer to sleep for a few seconds.
+If your app needs to pause for a few seconds between audio tracks, consider playing a silent audio track to create that effect rather than using an idle timer.

 ## macOS setup
 The minimum supported macOS version is 10.12.2 (though this could be changed with some work in the future).
 Modify the platform line in `macos/Podfile` to look like the following: